 How to Become an Army Doctor in India After 12th

-If you are curious to know how to become doctor in army, especially after the 12th standard, you can consider this article as your guide.
-Here, we will discuss everything you need to know about a career in the military as a doctor.
-In detail, read about various aspects of this career, including army doctor entrance exams, promotions and potential salary range.
+If you have ever wondered how to become a doctor in the army, especially after the 12th, this article provides a step-by-step guide.
+Here, we will discuss everything you need to know about a career in the military as a doctor in detail.
+From eligibility, important army doctor entrance exams, promotions and potential salary range, we will cover it all.
 Let's begin.

 Why Choose a Career as an Army Doctor?

 A career as a military doctor in India is similar to the rank of an Army officer.
-They also enjoy the same perks and allowances, including,
+It is more than just wearing the uniform.
+These noble professionals serve the nation with the discipline and honour of the armed forces.
+They also enjoy the same perks and allowances as an army officer, including,

 • Retirement benefits